 This adaptability makes the internet resilient.
 Even if one road (cable) fails, data can find a different path.
 Think of it like having multiple ways to get from one side of the city to the other.
 You’re never stuck in just one path.

-A Global Neighborhood
+A Global Newtwork

 From your single room, inside your building, on your floor, you can reach another building on the opposite side of the globe.
 You do this by leveraging all the concepts we covered: